 Refer to the Definitions section of the Instruction Manual for defined terms used within the field instructions for this report form.
 Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of the Instruction Manual for more information about how to complete these fields.
 Refer to the applicable Standardized Terminology Appendix of the Instruction Manual when the field instructions require reporting according to standardized terms within the applicable Appendix.
 The applicable appendices have been copied into a Standardized Terminology tab of this Report Form.

-Network Capture Date:
+Network Capture Timeframes:

-The data reported within the “Third-Party CTP Data” tab of this report form shall reflect data pertaining to the third-party corporate telehealth providers contracted with the health plan as of the network capture date of January 15, 2023.
+The data reported within the “Third-Party CTP Data” tab of this report form shall reflect data pertaining to the third-party corporate telehealth providers contracted with the health plan as of the network capture date of January 15, 2024.
 (Rule 1300.67.2.2(b)(5)(A).)
-Any field requesting data related to clinical encounters within the Third-Party CTP tab of this report form shall reflect the data collected over the course of the shortened data capture timeframe for reporting year (RY) 2023, as described below.
+Any field requesting data related to clinical encounters within the Third-Party CTP tab shall reflect the data collected over the course of the clinical data capture timeframe, as described below.

 The data reported within the “Third-Party CTP Utilization” tab shall not be reported according to the network capture date.
-Instead, data reported in the Third-Party CTP Utilization tab of this report form shall reflect data collected over the course of the shortened data capture timeframe for RY 2023, as described below.
+Instead, data reported in the Third-Party CTP Utilization tab shall reflect data collected over the course of the clinical data capture timeframe, as described below.

 Additional key terms are defined below and are referenced in the field instructions: